Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Shopify pricing plans in 2026

-Unlike many enterprise platforms, Shopify publicly displays its core pricing tiers.
-However, the advertised monthly fees represent only your baseline investment, not your total cost of ownership.
-Here are the 5 Shopify pricing plans:
+Unlike many enterprise platforms, Shopify pricing plans are publicly displayed on the website.
+However, the advertised monthly fee represents only your baseline investment, not your total cost of ownership.

 • Shopify Basic costs $39/month